manuel-tran/loretta/README.md

 ## Model architecture

 Our multimodal model is based on the modern implementation of the Transformer decoder, most notably [LLama](https://github.com/facebookresearch/llama/blob/main/llama/model.py) and [Mistral](https://github.com/mistralai/mistral-src/blob/main/mistral/model.py).
+We recommend enabling [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) to speed up training and inference time.
 Alternative models that can process sequences such as [Hyena](https://github.com/HazyResearch/flash-fft-conv) or [Mamba](https://github.com/state-spaces/mamba) can also be used.